 Progressive Dynamics is discontinuing support for our older products listed below.
 We are providing customers with owners manuals and troubleshooting information for the discontinued models.
 Unfortunately we will no longer be able to provide support for these models.
-We do have some parts available for sale (click for service parts).

 Power Converters...How They Operate

 Power Converters consist of the following components

 - Transformer – Reduces the 120 VAC from the Shore Power Cord down to approximately 13.8 Volts AC (Alternating Current) at its secondary output.

 - Diode Rectifier – Converts the 13.8 Volts AC from the Transformer secondary output to approximately 13.8 Volts DC (Direct Current)